Frequently Asked Questions

 • A toggle button that lets you switch between chart and table view

-• An option to download either the data selected for that chart, or all of the data behind that chart, in .csv format
+• An option to download either the data selected on the chart view using "Download Chart Data", or all of the data behind a particular chart using "Download Full Data", in .csv format

 How can I understand the steps taken by you to process the raw data?